martagrz/martagrz.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My interests lie at the intersection of economics and machine learning.
-My work aims to understand and model the underlying mechanisms of choice and decision-making behaviour, accounting for dynamic settings, across a range of environments.
+bio: I am a researcher at the intersection of economics and machine learning and AI.

 # Interests to show in About widget
 interests: